expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 [c-google]: https://developers.google.com/identity/protocols/OAuth2

-- Google will provide you with a custom `redirectUri` which you cannot use in the Expo client.
+- Google will provide you with a custom `redirectUri` which you **cannot** use in the Expo client.
-  - URI schemes must be built into the app, you can do this with **bare, standalone, and custom clients**.
+  - URI schemes must be built into the app, you can do this with **bare workflow, standalone, and custom clients**.
-  - You can still use **cannot use in the Expo client** without the proxy service, just be sure to configure the project as a website.
+  - You can still develop and test Google auth in the Expo client with the proxy service, just be sure to configure the project as a website in the Google developer console.

 ```ts
 // Endpoint